Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Introduction

 Formal methods, such as Temporal Logic (TL), provide a precise language for specifying robot objectives with temporal and spatial grounding.
 In particular, Signal Temporal Logic (STL) is well-suited to robotics as it reasons over real-valued trajectories with explicit time bounds \cite{belta2019formal}.
-In task and motion planning (TAMP), these requirements are often formulated as a mixed-integer program (MIP) which unifies discrete task choices and continuous motion in one certifiable solver \cite{kurtz2022mixed}.
-Our framework builds directly on this paradigm but differs on \textit{where} and \textit{how} formal reasoning is invoked.
-Once an LLM translates NL to STL on demand, each potential helper independently solves a compact MILP that (i) certifies feasibility and (ii) estimates the marginal cost of adding the help task given its existing task schedule that remains to be private.
+Prior work formulates these specifications as mixed-integer programs (MIPs) for certifiable planning \cite{kurtz2022mixed}.
+We adopt this approach as a local solver at each robot, and contribute a coordination protocol for robots to exchange help requests and leverage their private solvers without central oversight.
+That is, our work differs on \textit{where} and \textit{how} formal reasoning is invoked.
+Once an LLM translates NL to STL on demand, each potential helper independently solves a compact Mixed Integer Linear Program (MILP) that (i) certifies feasibility and (ii) estimates thee marginal cost of adding the help task given its existing, private task schedule.
 This parallelized approach maintains the rigorous guarantee provided by formal methods while avoiding the need for a centralized planner and full disclosure of potentially proprietary information.